bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 	joker                       boolean     Enable a joker-button?
 Works only with AJAX.
 0 ajax                        boolean     Enable the AJAX-version* of the quiz?
 0 ajaxType                    string      POST or GET                                    POST
-	user.ipSave                 boolean     Save the IP-address of a user?
+	setMetatags                 boolean     Set some metatags and change the title?
+0 user.ipSave                 boolean     Save the IP-address of a user?
 1 user.ipAnonymous            boolean     Anonymize the IP-address?
 1
 	user.useCookie              integer     Save the session in a cookie too?
 See below.
 0